basmaashouur/computational-geometry-library/CGsummary.md

 ### Algorithms
 * **Points To Line** You have two points and want to  compute the required line equation
    * Find the slope, m = ∆y / ∆x
-   * If the line is vertical then the slope is undifend, then the equation would be x = x constant, **Special case**
+   * If the line is vertical then the slope is undefined, then the equation would be x = x constant, **Special case**
    * If the line is horizontal then the slope is zero, then the equation would be y = y constant
    * Put the slope and one point into the "Point-Slope Formula y - y1 = m(x - x1)
    * Simplify to get the line equation ax + by + c